clairett/Aspect-Sentiment/README.md

-# Topic-Sentiment-Pytorch
+# Aspect-Sentiment
-Implement a topic sentiment method with Pytorch
+Implement an aspect sentiment analysis tool with